 Government shutdown fears have Colorado food banks bracing for potential new visitors

-At Integrated Family Community Services, or IFCS, in Littleton, there's a small window on Monday afternoon to shop at their market.
+At Integrated Family Community Services, or IFCS, in the southern part of the Denver metro area, there's a small window on Monday afternoon to shop at their market.
 Peppers and cucumbers are available at the food bank, but there's a lot of empty space on the shelves.
 It's been this way since the pandemic, said Executive Director Sandra Blythe-Perry, and it doesn't feel like it's going to let up anytime soon.

 "We need help so that we can keep the doors open," Blythe-Perry told CBS Colorado.
 "I am just clawing and scraping to find funding anywhere I can."